Great Cobar mine: Company float, forecasts, and debenture debt

-On 15 May 1906, the promoters of the new company, in the name of Mr. Hugh Woolnor, a London stockbroker, bought assets from the Great Cobar Mining Syndicate, for £800,000, in cash.
+On 15 May 1906, the promoters of the new company, in the name of Mr. Hugh Woolnor, a London stockbroker, bought assets from the Great Cobar Mining Syndicate for £800,000 in cash.
 The assets acquired included the refinery at Lithgow, the coal mine and coke works at Rix's Creek (near Singleton), the Chesney Mine (south of Cobar, at Wrightville), the Peak Gold mine (south of Wrightville), and the Conqueror Gold Mine (a small mine, due east of the Peak and south-east from Cobar), but not the Nymagee Copper Mine, which later would be bought by different English investors.

-Preparing for floating the new company, Great Cobar Limited, its promoters issued a prospectus document forecasting profitable operation.
+Preparing to float the new company, Great Cobar Limited, its promoters issued a prospectus document forecasting profitable operations.
 The prospectus also revealed a lucrative result for the promoters.
 The promoters, referred to as 'the vendors', sold the assets into the float of Great Cobar, at a valuation of £1,150,000.
-This sum included a payment made to Woolner of £850,000, in cash—including a £50,000 underwriting fee for Woolner—with the rest, £300,000, being in the form of a mixture of fully-paid shares or debentures.
-The outcome was a paper profit for the company's promoters of £250,000, in just six days.
+This sum included a payment of £850,000 to Woolner, in cash—including a £50,000 underwriting fee for Woolner—with the remainder, £300,000, in the form of a mixture of fully paid shares or debentures.
+The outcome was a paper profit of £250,000 for the company's promoters in just six days.
 A sum of $150,000 was set aside for working capital.

-Even at the time of the floating of the new company, the large cash payments to the Great Cobar Mining Syndicate, raised concerns.
+Even at the time of the new company's flotation, the large cash payments to the Great Cobar Mining Syndicate raised concerns.
 The no-risk profit made by the new company's promoters, at the time of the float, was also of concern.
-A report of the time stated that; "Private cables have reported that the underwriters were not relieved of a very large portion of the shares and debentures underwritten."
+A report of the time stated that, "Private cables have reported that the underwriters were not relieved of a very large portion of the shares and debentures underwritten."

 In the early days of the company, such an effective dilution of value seemed of little concern to its shareholders; the share price soon reached £11, and Great Cobar's market value was over £2,000,000.
 However, the spike in the share price was a fortunate circumstance for those underwriting the float, who had been left holding a huge number of Great Cobar shares at the £5 face value.